Japantown Visioning Project

-As part of the Japantown Design Strategy process, the community created the following Vision Statement and Design Guideposts to guide decision making for the community into the future.
-This important exercise played a key role in how the final Design Strategy came together.
+The group also created the following Vision Statement and Design Guideposts to guide decision-making for the community into the future.
+This important exercise played a key role in how the final document came together.

 JapanTown Vision

-The community selected a preferred street concept which incorporated their main priorities including, but not limited to, festival street enhancements, safety, and place making.
+The group selected a preferred street concept that incorporated their main priorities including – but not limited to – festival street enhancements, safety, and placemaking.

 Japantown Street